 Fourth Dimension Coasters utilize four running rails instead of two.
-Two are the usual rails that the coaster’s train wheels run on and the side pair of rails (or “seat control” rails), which are located to the outside of and under the main running rails, are attached to seats and allow the seats to rotate 360° as the train travels along the track so passengers could be riding head first at one point and then on their back the next.
+Two are the usual rails that the coaster’s train wheels run on and the side pair of rails, which are located to the outside of and under the main running rails.
+These control rails are attached to seats, which allow the seats to rotate 360° as the train travels along the track so passengers could be riding head first at one point and then on their back the next.

 See also: Fourth Dimension Coasters